 Students should be symptom free for 24 hours prior to returning to school, or after 24 hours of antibiotic treatment, if applicable.
 Students with chickenpox may return on the 6th day after the start of the rash and blisters are crusted over and dry.

-If it becomes necessary to send a student home, parents/guardians will be notified by phone. if the parent/guardian is unavailable by phone, the next designated contact person will be notifies until someone is reached who can pick up the sick child.
+If it becomes necessary to send a student home, parents/guardians will be notified by phone.
+If the parent/guardian is unavailable by phone, the next designated contact person will be notified until someone is reached who can pick up the sick child.

 Please encourage your child to eat a healthy, low-sugar breakfast every morning.
 Studies have shown that children who eat breakfast every morning do better in school, are absent less, and have fewer behavioral issues.

 If you have any questions regarding health policies or health issues, please call the Health Office at: (719) 637-0311 extension 1142